Sir Jabez Hogg (left) taking a photograph of an unknown subject

 "Electronic textbooks" are the wave of the future in education.
 Five paper-based versions of this manual were produced between 1987 and 1994, derived from much earlier notes made up in the early 1980's.
 The first version for the World Wide Web was made available in 1995.

 Every revision since has added additional illustrations and accompanying text, but I make no pretense that this CD is comprehensive or complete.
 Just exactly what constitutes "complete" is a matter of opinion.
-I never suspected when I started this project that it would come to dominate my professional activities.
+I never suspected when I started this project that it would come to dominate my professional activities, and indeed my post-retirement ones.
 I suppose it will never be "completed" because I'll always be dissatisfied with something in it, or find some new image that just has to be included.
 So perhaps the best way to say it is that previous versions have been revised to make this one....which is and will remain a work in progress.

 In writing these exercises, I've given free rein to my natural tendency to garrulousness.
 I suppose they're just a teensy bit wordier than is absolutely necessary, but so what?
 I had fun writing them, and I'm the kind of person who never uses one word where six will do.
 There are a lot of asides and footnotes in here not because they're all that important but because I thought they were interesting in context.
 The life sciences are a continuum, and the scientists of the past are as important to us as those of the present day, so I have thrown in a lot of names and dates.
 Modern medicine is built on the foundations they laid down.
 Most of the structures described and shown here were discovered between 1850 and 1950, and represented new and exciting discoveries in their time; they are no less exciting because they aren't new anymore.